Nirmali: History

 Jayaprakash Narayan took refuge in the town after breaking away from Hanuman Nagar Jail (Nepal) during the freedom struggle.

 Dr. Rajendra Prasad used the presidential special train to travel from Patna to Nirmali, one of two uses of the train in Indian history.

 Nirmali College was established on 10 August 1964.

 Nirmali was severely affected by flooding in 1948, 1949, 1954, 1955, 1958, 1987, 2004, and 2008.

 Indian Prime Minister Atal Bihari Vajpayee came to the town in 2002 for the laying of the foundation stone of the new Kosi Mahasetu Bridge, replacing a previous bridge which had been washed away by heavy flood and severely damaged in the India-Nepal earthquake in 1934.
 The new bridge was inaugurated in 2020 by Narendra Modi.

 Transport

-Rail Transport
+Rail transport

 Three pairs of train runs between Darbhanga (Laheriasarai) and Saharsa.

-Bus Transport
+Bus transport

 Buses run from Nirmali to other cities in Bihar including Patna, Darbhanga, Bhagalpur, Muzaffarpur, Purnea, Katihar, Forbesganj, Saharsa, and Supaul.
 Inter State bus routes serve Delhi, Lucknow, Kanpur, Noida, Gurgaon, Ranchi, Siliguri, and Kolkata.
 Buses also run to Kathmandu, Rajbiraj, and Janakpur in Nepal.

-Air Transport
+Air transport

 The nearest airports are Rajbiraj Airport 30 km away, and Darbhanga Airport.

-Politics

-Hari Prasad Sah, the MLA from the Laukaha constituency, was the Panchayati Raj minister in the Government of Bihar.